hoodiehq-archive/documentation/techdocs/api/client/hoodie.store.md

 ### store()
 > **version:**      *> 0.2.0*

-*Getting access to the store or scoped access if a type is defined.*
+*Creates a store instance that is scoped by type, or by type & id.*

 ```javascript
 hoodie.store('type', 'id');